 If you have not seen this before, I apologize for changing the way you will see these vans in the future.
 The illusions/realities of white space have a curiously invasive effect on our minds.

-14. The Japanese word ma ‘suggests interval.
+14. Non-Western cultures are perhaps more ready to prize the being of nothingness.
+For example the Japanese word ma ‘suggests interval.
 It is best described as a consciousness of place, not in the sense of an enclosed three-dimensional entity, but rather the simultaneous awareness of form and non-form deriving from an intensification of vision.
 Ma is not something that is created by compositional elements; it is the thing that takes place in the imagination of the person who experiences these elements’ (Wikipedia).

 15. According to Lao Tzu, Tao Te Ching (c. fifth century BC), eleventh chapter,